 A VPN is a Virtual Private Network that allows you to go online using the servers of your own private network rather than public or private internet service providers.
 This gives you a variety of perks, not the least of which, is that it provides a secure encrypted connection that will protect you and your data online.

-I recently signed up for VPN.com, which gives you VPN access from your laptop, phone, or tablet (and up to 2 simultaneously).
+I recently signed up for a VPN, which gives you VPN access from your laptop, phone, or tablet (and up to 2 simultaneously).
 The program is not processor-intensive so it won’t slow you down if you always have 12 apps open like I do.
 And the simple interface allows you to connect to the server location of your choice.
-The service costs only $6 monthly if you subscribe for 12 months.
-And if you’re going on a short trip abroad, you can pay a one-month fee of $12.
-It’s pretty cheap for something way more useful than that cute luggage tag that costs the same thing.
+The service is pretty cheap for something way more useful than that cute luggage tag that costs the same thing.

 Why you need one